Epictetus/IProcess/README.md

  ![Barney Picture](http://ompldr.org/vNnUwNA)

 Barney tries to make the sharing of data between processes as easy and **natural** as possible.
+Barney is developed against Ruby 1.9.1 or later.
+I'm not knowingly supporting earlier versions of Ruby.

 ## Sharable objects
 Behind the scenes, Barney is using Marshal to send data between processes.